Frequently Asked Questions.

 What is the Organ Donor Register?

-The NHS organ donor register is a list of people who want to donate and people who do not want to donate their organs and/or tissue to help save or enhance lives.
+The NHS organ donor register is a list of people who want to donate their organs and/or tissue to help save or enhance lives, as well as a list of people who do not want to.
 Source: www.organdonation.nhs.uk

 How do I register to be a donor?